mlavi/hugo/content/post/git-for-operators.md

     cat file4.txt
-    git add file0.txt   # add to the stage git commit --message 'This is my first commit comment!' git status          # Note we are on a the default branch; it is named master
+    git add file0.txt   # add to the stage git commit --message 'This is my first commit comment!' git status          # Note we are on a the default branch

     git add --all       # recurse child directories git status          # see all remaining files staged